Fairchild Republic A-10 Thunderbolt II: Production

-On 10 February 1976, Deputy Secretary of Defense Bill Clements authorized full-rate production, with the first A-10 being accepted by the Air Force Tactical Air Command on 30 March 1976.
+On 10 February 1976, Deputy Secretary of Defense Bill Clements authorized full-rate production while the first A-10 was accepted by the USAF Tactical Air Command on 30 March 1976.
 Production continued and reached a peak rate of 13 aircraft per month.
-By 1984, 715 airplanes, including two prototypes and six development aircraft, had been delivered.
+By 1984, 715 airplanes, including 2 prototypes and 6 development aircraft, had been delivered.

-When A-10 full-rate production was first authorized the aircraft's planned service life was 6,000 hours.
-A small reinforcement to the design was quickly adopted when the A-10 failed initial fatigue testing at 80% of testing; with the fix, the A-10 passed the fatigue tests.
+When full-rate production was first authorized, the A-10's planned service life was 6,000 hours.
+A small design reinforcement was quickly adopted when initial fatigue testing failed at 80% of testing; the A-10 passed fatigue tests with the fix.
 8,000-flight-hour service lives were becoming common at the time, so fatigue testing of the A-10 continued with a new 8,000-hour target.
 This new target quickly discovered serious cracks at Wing Station 23 (WS23) where the outboard portions of the wings are joined to the fuselage.
-The first production change was to add cold working at WS23 to address this problem.
-Soon after, the Air Force determined that the real-world A-10 fleet fatigue was more harsh than estimated, forcing them to change their fatigue testing and introduce "spectrum 3" equivalent flight-hour testing.
+The first production change was to address this problem by adding cold working at WS23.
+Soon after, the USAF found that the real-world A-10 fleet fatigue was harsher than estimated, forcing a change to fatigue testing and introduced "spectrum 3" equivalent flight-hour testing.

 Spectrum 3 fatigue testing started in 1979.
 This round of testing quickly determined that more drastic reinforcement would be needed.
 The second change in production, starting with aircraft No. 442, was to increase the thickness of the lower skin on the outer wing panels.
 A tech order was issued to retrofit the "thick skin" to the whole fleet, but the tech order was rescinded after roughly 242 planes, leaving about 200 planes with the original "thin skin".
 Starting with aircraft No. 530, cold working at WS0 was performed, and this retrofit was performed on earlier aircraft.
 A fourth, even more drastic change was initiated with aircraft No. 582, again to address the problems discovered with spectrum 3 testing.
 This change increased the thickness of the lower skin on the center wing panel, but it required modifications to the lower spar caps to accommodate the thicker skin.
-The Air Force determined that it was not economically feasible to retrofit earlier planes with this modification.
+The USAF found it economically unfeasible to retrofit earlier planes with this modification.